openmultiplayer/web/frontend/docs/scripting/functions/NPC_AimAtPlayer.md

 ## Description

-Makes a NPC aim at a player.
+Makes an NPC aim at a player.

 | Name                 | Description                                      |
 | -------------------- | ------------------------------------------------ |